zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Wheres-Da-Sauce-Boss.md

 %% date: 2016-08-04
 %% desc: Locating the source code for specific core methods and subs

-Imagine you were playing with Perl 6 and you came across a bugglet or you were having some fun with [the Perl 6 bug queue](http://rakudo.org/rt/open-all)—you'd like to debug a particular core subroutine or method, so where's the source for it at?
+Imagine you were playing with Perl 6 and you came across a buglet or you were having some fun with [the Perl 6 bug queue](http://rakudo.org/rt/open-all)—you'd like to debug a particular core subroutine or method, so where's the source for it at?